 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

-- Bread: I generally look for a long baguette from the bakery section and use half of it for this recipe.
-If you want to use the entire loaf to make a double batch you will need to double the topping measurements.
+- Bread: Look in grocery stores for a fresh baguette from the bakery section.
+You will use half of it for this recipe.
+If you want to use the entire loaf to make a double batch, you must double the topping measurements.

-- Slice baguette in half and then slice one half into 15 equal slices.
-Save other half for another use.
-Toast bread in the toast oven until lightly toasted.
+- Slice the baguette in half and then slice one half into 15 equal baguette slices.
+Slice diagonal slices for a fancier look.
+Save the other half for another use.
+Place the slices on a baking sheet and toast the bread until lightly toasted.

-- Spread about 1.5 teaspoons of cheese onto each toast.
+- Spread about 1.5 teaspoons of the creamy goat cheese spread onto each of the toasted bread slices.

 - Place about 5-6 pieces of dates on top of cheese.

-- Drizzle with honey and top with fresh mint if desired.
+- Top with a drizzle of honey and fresh herbs like mint if desired.

 - This goat cheese crostini falls under a sweeter category thanks to the honey and dates.
-Other ideas for sweet crostini would be to swap out dates for flavors of strawberry, peach, pear, roasted grape or apple.
+Other ideas for sweet toppings would be to swap out dates for flavors of strawberry, peach, pear, roasted grape, or apple.

-- For a savory topping consider using thyme infused or herbed cheese along with mushrooms and brown butter, pesto, tomato bruschetta, and/or prosciutto.
+- For a savory topping consider using thyme-infused or herbed cheese along with mushrooms and brown butter, pesto and fresh mozzarella, extra virgin olive oil, fresh rosemary, cherry tomatoes with red pepper flakes, tomato bruschetta, and/or prosciutto.

 - Storage: These are best eaten the day made.
 If you do have leftovers you would like to store, you can do so in the refrigerator in an airtight container for up to 2 days.
 However, the bread will no longer be toasted and may become soggy.